SujitChintala/Resume-Screening-System/README.md

 ## 🔧 Installation & Setup

-Please refer to the [SETUP.md](SETUP.md) file for detailed installation and setup instructions.
+Please refer to the [QUICKSETUP.md](QUICKSETUP.md) file for installation and setup instructions.

 ## 📖 Usage